-Buildings
+Buildings 40 years

-Improvements to buildings
+Improvements to buildings 5 to 15 years

-Plant and machinery
+Plant and machinery 15 to 20 years

-Furniture, fixtures and equipment
+Furniture, fixtures and equipment 7 years

-Motor vehicles

-40 years

-15 years

-7 years

-5 years
+Motor vehicles 5 years

 (iii) Subsequent costs

 Expenditure incurred to replace a component of an item of property, plant and equipment that is accounted for separately is capitalised and the carrying amount of the component that is replaced is written off.
 Other subsequent expenditure is capitalised only when it increases the future economic benefits of the related item of property, plant and equipment.
 All other expenditure is recognised in the statement of profit or loss as the expense is incurred.